After 15 years in the film and tv

 industry, both behind and in front of

 angles, odd numbers, and unexpected third acts.
-I value the slightly off-kilter elements that make you think twice and linger in your mind.
+I love the slightly off-kilter elements that make you think twice and keep you talking about it long after its over (like the Tubi Superbowl commercial).

-Off-duty: Fiction reader, iPad painter, dog-wrestling referee, and passionate (psychotic?)
+Off-duty: Obsessive bookworm, iPad painter, dog-wrestling referee, and passionate (psychotic?)
 San Francisco 49ers fan.

 Here’s a cute gif of my dog yawning!